jalik/react-form/README.md

 #### Loading form

-If you need to initialize your form asynchronously, you have two options.
+If you need to initialize your form asynchronously, use `initValues(values)`.

-1. Use the `onLoad` option in `useForm()`, which must be a function that returns a promise with the loaded values

 ```js
 import { Button, Field, Form, useForm } from '@jalik/react-form';